Opera

 • Media Passes will be clearly marked with start and end dates/times.

 • Standard parking is in the Main Lot; on-grounds parking is generally not available.
+With advance arrangements, a Communications staff member may be able to support media with golf cart transportation.

 • Media Passes and gate passes must be worn and displayed at all times when actively reporting.